rethinkdb/rethinkdb-rs/5-deploying-rethinkdb/cluster-on-startup.md

 # Configuration options #

-The `.conf` file includes a number of options for exclusive to the init script.
+The `.conf` file includes a number of options exclusively for the init script.
 The rest of the options are exactly the same as the ones that go on the command line to the RethinkDB server.
 For more details about these options run `rethinkdb help`.